nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 🎯 **Expected Output:**

-You will see a confirmation message showing the edited job title, description and applicants (if any).
+You will see a confirmation message showing the edited applicant and the job title.
-An example is shown below:

 ```ignorelang
 Applicant: Tom#1334 has been edited to Johnson in Computer Science Intern